Enjoy those special family moments much longer...

-Following on from the very successful TV Show trials on the Richard & Judy Show, shown in the video above, a revolutionary new non-surgical treatment for cataracts has been growing in popularity globally.
+Following on from the very successful TV Show trials on the Richard & Judy Show in the UK, shown in the video on the right, a revolutionary new all-natural treatment for cataracts has been growing in popularity globally.
 The manufacturers, Ethos Schweiz LLC, now ask the question ‘Could invasive cataract surgery soon be a thing of the past?’.
-Their leading brand of cataracts eye drops are called Ethos Endymion “Bright Eyes drops for cataracts“.
-They were specially developed as a new cataracts treatment using N-Acetyl-Carnosine (or just NAC for short) which is a very special derivative of tly occurring neuro-protective dipeptide ‘L-Carnosine’ which is a great anti-glycating agent as well as being a super antioxidant that quenches free radicals.
+Their leading brand of cataracts eye drops are called Ethos Endymion “Bright Eyes drops for cataracts”.
+They were specifically developed as a brand new cataracts treatment using N-Acetyl-Carnosine (or just NAC for short) which is a very special derivative of the naturally occurring neuro-dipeptide ‘L-Carnosine’ which is a great anti-glycating agent as well as being a super antioxidant that quenches free radicals.
 When NAC eye drops are administered to the eyes, they penetrate through the cornea into the aqueous humour below and go to work directly; protecting the lipid tissues of the eye against damage from light whilst also helping to reduce damage from free radicals and the harmful effects of glycosylation which are commonly associated with many different degenerative eye diseases.

 There are many different eye diseases, conditions and disorders that can affect your eyesight, cause visual impairment and, ultimately, can lead to a complete loss of vision.
 Not all eye diseases and conditions have noticeable symptoms; this is why it is so imperative to have regular eye examinations and checkups as early detection often makes treatment far easier and more effective.
 Common symptoms of having an eyes disease include; seeing flashes of light, double or blurred vision, inflammation of the eye, excess fluid coming from the eye and unusual pain in the eye.
 If you experience any of these conditions then immediate medical attention should be sought...Read More